Tiny-Turtle-Gang/Tiny-Turtle-Gang.github.io/index.md

 The tiny turtle gang is the NFT community behind the famous tiny turtle popped up shortly in NFT space on Ethereum.
 The tiny turtle NFT is nearly dead but we still love the turtles and want that they survive.
 We he really hate what is currently ongoing.
 We want to drive the development of tiny turtle.
 Make a DAO which focus on decentralization, make a roadmap etc. This is the opportunity make to the turtles to something great! 🦇🔊 🐢🕶️

 How can you support us?
-By contributing to the tinyturtlegang or by [donations](https://etherscan.io/address/0x9B9dA7B8C74B6Be945f3F7e6051e97Ac7Cdbd8f0)
+By contributing to the tinyturtlegang or by [donations](https://etherscan.io/address/0x9B9dA7B8C74B6Be945f3F7e6051e97Ac7Cdbd8f0).
+All Ethereum received will be used for driving the tinyturtlegang, our first goal is to create DAO.
+Buy the contract for artist of tiny turtle and let the DAO decid how the future of the tiny turtle will be.

 [Tiny Turtle on Opensea](https://opensea.io/collection/tinyturtle)